SQream/sqream_docs/guides/setup/local_docker.rst

 Preparing directories and mounts for SQream DB
 ===============================================

-SQream DB contains several directories that you may be asked to define
+SQream DB contains several directories that need to be defined

 .. list-table:: Directories and paths
    :widths: 40 60